Ship from Store Tasks

 Depending on your preferred picking flow (selecting single tasks or multiple ones) you will either start in the App's pick-task or ship-task directly.

 If you just want to start somewhere with SFS tasks, open up the Pick overview.
-You'll find the latest SFS tasks (with the longest deadline left) at the bottom of the list.
+You'll find the SFS tasks which are overdue at the top of the list.

 When you start a pick-task, the task will open up with the scanner enabled and an overview of all the items to be picked.